kostyaVyrodov/education/solid/README.md

 Smell of ISP: When you have a client that uses an interface and there are some unused members from the interface.
 It's violation of ISP.

 Contract of type may help you to find an abstraction not a name of type or type members.

+###### Dependency Inversion Principle

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstraction should not depend upon details.
+Details should depend upon abstractions.